 2. It Helps People Recover from Trauma

 Trauma leaves emotional wounds that can feel impossible to describe.
 Music is one form of nonverbal communication of pain and reconnection to the self.
-A 2024 study in BMC Psychology confirmed that music therapy enhanced resilience, improved emotional expression, and reduced trauma symptoms in participants for 12 weeks.
+A study by Feng and Wang (2025) confirmed that music therapy enhanced resilience, improved emotional expression, and reduced trauma symptoms in participants for 12 weeks.

 This is especially useful in children or individuals who have difficulty expressing trauma verbally.
-For example, Calming Techniques for Anxious Children explains how rhythm and sound help soothe and ground emotionally dysregulated children.
+For example, the article on Calming Techniques for Anxious Children explains how rhythm and sound help soothe and ground emotionally dysregulated children.

 3. Music Relieves Depression and Feelings of Isolation